yunpeng-shi/CEMP/README.md

 See details in
 [Robust Group Synchronization via Cycle-Edge Message Passing](https://link.springer.com/content/pdf/10.1007/s10208-021-09532-w.pdf), Gilad Lerman and Yunpeng Shi, Foundations of Computational Mathematics, 2021.

+For other possible usage of CEMP, see repo (https://github.com/yunpeng-shi/MPLS) and (https://github.com/yunpeng-shi/IRGCL).

+## A variety of Groups